smcormier/Biological-Extirpation-Analysis-Tools-BEAT/README.md

 # Biological-Extirpation-Analysis-Tools-BEAT
 Step-by-step calculation and spreadsheet tools for predicting stressor levels that extirpate genera and species.

-(1) Supplemental Appendix S1:  underlying calculation of the XC95 and HC05 values with a detailed example using SC as the stressor and benthic invertebrates as the affected taxa.
-(2) Supplemental Appendices S2: XC95 BEAT.
-(3) Supplemental Appendices S3: HC05 BEAT.
-(4) Supplemental Appendices S4 metadata.
-(5) Supplemental Appendices S5 full data set.
-(6) Supplemental Appendix S6: XC95 values for 176 distinct aquatic benthic invertebrate genera.
-(7) Supplemental Appendix S7: plots of probability of observing a genus for discrete ranges of specific conductivity (SC).
-(8) Supplemental Appendix S8: plots of the proportion of occurrence of a genus for discrete ranges of SC.
-(9) Supplemental Appendix S9:  biogeographic distributions of the genera included in the data set.
+Appendix S1.
+Underlying calculation of the XC95 and HC05 values with a detailed example using SC as the stressor and benthic invertebrates as the affected taxa.
+Appendix S2.
+XC95 BEAT.
+Appendix S3.
+HC05 BEAT.
+Appendix S4. metadata.
+Appendix S5.
+Full data set.
+Appendix S6.
+XC95 values for 176 distinct aquatic benthic invertebrate genera.
+Appendix S7.
+Plots of probability of observing a genus for discrete ranges of specific conductivity (SC).
+Appendix S8.
+Plots of the proportion of occurrence of a genus for discrete ranges of SC.
+Appendix S9.
+Biogeographic distributions of the genera included in the data set.